-Your doctor will tell you when to use your HUMALOG insulin.
+Your doctor will tell you when to use HUMALOG.

-You should normally use HUMALOG, HUMALOG MIX25 or HUMALOG MIX50 immediately (or up to 15 minutes) before a meal.
+You should normally use HUMALOG immediately (or up to 15 minutes) before a meal.
 When necessary, HUMALOG can be used soon after a meal.
-When HUMALOG is given after a meal, it must be within 20 minutes of the start of the meal.
+When HUMALOG is given after a meal, it must be given no later than 20 minutes after the start of the meal.